-The Research Center for Heteroepitaxy and its Applications (CRHEA) is a CNRS/UCA research laboratory specialized in the epitaxy of wide bandgap semiconductor materials such as III nitride materials (GaN, AlN), zinc oxide (ZnO), silicon carbide (SiC) and their micro- and nanofabrication in a clean room.
-CRHEA also studies 2D materials such as graphene, or boron nitride.
+The Research Center for Heteroepitaxy and its Applications (CRHEA) is a CNRS/Université Côte d’Azur research laboratory specializing in the study of materials.
+CRHEA develops the epitaxy of wide bandgap semiconductor materials such as III-nitride materials (GaN, AlN), zinc oxide (ZnO), silicon carbide (SiC) as well as the growth of 2D materials (graphene, transition metal dichalcogenides).
+CRHEA is also developing in its clean room micro- and nanofabrication of materials to produce photonic, optoelectronic and microelectronic devices as well as devices for health and quantum technologies.

-The main areas covered by the CRHEA concern the energy transition, the communications of the future, the environment and health.
-CRHEA also conducts fundamental studies in nanoscience and crystal growth.
+The main areas covered by CRHEA concern the energy transition, the information and communication technologies of the future, the environment and health.
+CRHEA also carries out fundamental studies in nanoscience and crystal growth.

-The laboratory has eight molecular beam epitaxy growth reactors and six vapor phase growth reactors.
+The laboratory has nine molecular beam epitaxy growth reactors and six vapor phase growth reactors.
 It also has tools for structural characterization of materials and a clean room for micro and nanofabrication.

-CRHEA was behind the creation of two spin-offs (Saint Gobain Lumilog and EasyGaN).
-It hosts several SMEs (NovaSiC and EasyGaN) that benefit from its scientific environment and its technical facilities and collaborate with the laboratory.
+CRHEA was behind the creation of three spin-offs (Saint Gobain Lumilog, EasyGaN, Flatlight).
+It hosts several SMEs (EasyGaN, Flatlight) which benefit from its scientific environment and its technical facilities and collaborate with the laboratory.

-CRHEA is a joint research unit of the CNRS attached mainly to the Institute of Physics and secondarily to the Institute of Engineering Sciences and Systems, and of the Université Côte d’Azur.
-The premises of CRHEA are located in the heart of the Sophia-Antipolis technopole in Valbonne, a short distance from Cannes and Nice.
+CRHEA is a joint research unit (UMR7073) between the CNRS and the University of Côte d’Azur.
+At CNRS, CRHEA is attached primarily to CNRS Physics and secondarily to CNRS Ingénierie.
+The CRHEA premises are located in the heart of the Sophia-Antipolis technology park in Valbonne, at short distance from Cannes, Antibes and Nice.

 View the CRHEA presentation brochure...